SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/register-device.md

 If Activation by Personalization (ABP) is required to be used, refer to the [LoRa device registration with ABP](#device-registration-with-abp-activation) section.

 In the next window fill in the required information:
-- **Connection**: It will list all the configured Actility connections in the tenant.
-The following Device profile and  Connectivity plan option is populated based on selected Actility connection.
+- **Connection**: Lists all configured Actility connections in the tenant.
+The following device profile and  connectivity plan option is populated based on the selected Actility connection.
 - **Device profile**: Select the Actility Thingpark device profile from the dropdown list that matches the device that you are registering.

     The Actility ThingPark device profile allows to manage multi-RF profiles, ensures different LoRaWAN class compatibility (A, B or C) and allows application payload decoding for easy third-party application integration.